makingentropy/makingentropy.github.io/Project_1/readme.md

 - more points in late game when you need them, if you avoid extra draw.
 - if you have to discard, discard highest cards and buy them back at the end when store is full of only high cards.
 ---
- Project 1 Design Notes
----
-Structure and rationale of app.js:

 `ONLOAD START`
 &nbsp;&nbsp;&nbsp;&nbsp;`DEBUG FUNCTION`
 &nbsp;&nbsp;&nbsp;&nbsp; - this script is just a quick way to both console.log and turn them all off with one variable rather than hunting down all the ones I didn't erase or comment out